 This app displays news (for instance: gate times, maintenance slots etc.) that can be managed in the portal and of course actual information about arrivals of ships, trains and containers.
-Through push notifications users are instantly alerted when there is new content or when there are changes in arrival times of vessels and subscribed containers.
+Through

 3.5.2 E-Services at ECT

 ICT has developed the Internet- and Intranet web sites for ECT.
 The Internet and Intranet and closely integrated and linked to each other; even the styles for Internet and Intranet correspond.